totofile/Azure-Tools/App-Secret-Expiry/README.md

-Export EntraID Application Secrets Expiry Script
+Export EntraID Application Registation Secrets Expiry Script
 =================================================

 This PowerShell script automates the process of exporting Entra ID (Azure AD) application secrets that are about to expire within a specified number of days.